Using motion in product

 Easing is a key principle not only in our system but in animation as a whole.
 There are numerous ways to enhance movement through animation curves.
 When comparing animations of the same time duration, you can convey different levels of responsiveness, elegance, playfulness, and other characteristics simply by adjusting the curve.

-eBay Fluid
+eBay Standard

 Sequencing